-13.1 An instrument shall qualify as an AT1 capital instrument if it meets all the following criteria:
+13.1 An instrument shall qualify as an Additional Tier 1 capital instrument if it meets all the following criteria:

-- (i) it the instrument is issued and paid-up; - (ii) the instrument is subordinated to depositors, general creditors and other holders of subordinated debt of the Labuan bank; - (iii) the instrument is neither secured nor covered by a guarantee of the Labuan bank or an affiliated entity or other arrangement that legally or economically enhances the seniority of the claim vis-à-vis depositors, general creditors and other holders of subordinated debt of the Labuan bank; - (iv) the instrument is perpetual, and shall therefore not have a maturity date, step-up features or other incentives for the Labuan bank to redeem the instrument; - (v) the instrument may be callable at the initiative of the Labuan bank only after a minimum of five years, subject to the following conditions: - (a) the exercise of a call option must receive prior written approval of Labuan FSA; - (b) the Labuan bank must not do anything which creates an expectation that the call will be exercised; and - (c) the call option must not be exercised unless:
+- (i) it the instrument is issued and paid-up; - (ii) the instrument is subordinated to depositors, general creditors and other holders of subordinated debt of the Labuan Islamic bank; - (iii) the instrument is neither secured nor covered by a guarantee of the Labuan Islamic bank or an affiliated entity or other arrangement that legally or economically enhances the seniority of the claim vis-à-vis depositors, general creditors and other holders of subordinated debt of the Labuan Islamic bank; - (iv) the instrument is perpetual, and shall therefore not have a maturity date, step-up features or other incentives for the Labuan Islamic bank to redeem the instrument19;

-Other incentives to redeem include a call option combined with a requirement or an investor option to convert the instrument into shares if the call is not exercised, or a call option combined with a change in the reference rate where the credit spread over the second reference rate is greater than the initial payment rate less the swap rate.
+19 Other incentives to redeem include a call option combined with a requirement or an investor option to convert the instrument into shares if the call is not exercised, or a call option combined with a change in the reference rate where the credit spread over the second reference rate is greater than the initial payment rate less the swap rate.
 For the avoidance of doubt, conversion from a fixed rate to a floating rate, or vice versa, in combination with a call option without any increase in credit spread will not in itself be viewed as an incentive to redeem.

-- (i) the called instrument is replaced with capital of the same or better quality, and the replacement of this capital is done at conditions which are sustainable for the income capacity of the Labuan bank; or - (ii) the Labuan bank demonstrates to the satisfaction of Labuan FSA that its capital position is and can be sustained well above the minimum capital adequacy requirements and capital buffer requirements as outlined in paragraphs 7.0 and 8.0 respectively, after the call option is exercised; - (vi) any repayment of principal, other than through the exercise of a call option, (e.g. through repurchase) must be with the prior written approval of Labuan FSA and the Labuan bank shall not assume or create market expectations that approval will be given; - (vii) dividends/coupons must be paid out of distributable items, and such distributions must meet the following conditions: - (a) distributions/payments shall be at the full discretion of the Labuan bank at all times; - (b) cancellation of discretionary payments must not constitute an event of default; - (c) the Labuan bank must have full access to cancelled payments to meet obligations as they fall due; and - (d) cancellation of distributions/payments must not impose restrictions on the Labuan bank except in relation to distributions to ordinary shareholders;
+- (v) the instrument may be callable at the initiative of the Labuan Islamic bank only after a minimum of five years, subject to the following conditions: - (a) the exercise of a call option must receive prior written approval of Labuan FSA; - (b) the Labuan Islamic bank must not do anything which creates an expectation that the call will be exercised; and - (c) the call option must not be exercised unless: - (i) the called instrument is replaced with capital of the same or better quality, and the replacement of this capital is done at conditions which are sustainable for the income capacity of the Labuan Islamic bank20; or - (ii) the Labuan Islamic bank demonstrates to the satisfaction of Labuan FSA that its capital position is and can be sustained well above the minimum capital adequacy requirements as outlined in paragraph 7.0, after the call option is exercised; - (vi) any repayment of principal21, other than through the exercise of a call option, (e.g. through repurchase) must be with the prior written approval of Labuan FSA and the Labuan Islamic bank shall not assume or create market expectations that approval will be given; - (vii) dividends/coupons must be paid out of distributable items, and such distributions must meet the following conditions: - (a) distributions/payments shall be at the full discretion of the Labuan Islamic bank at all times^{22, 23};

-Replacement issues may be concurrent with, but not after the instrument is called.
+20 Replacement issues can be concurrent with, but not after the instrument is called.

-Repayments due to tax or regulatory events are permitted subject to the assessment by Labuan FSA that the Labuan bank was not in a position to anticipate the event at issuance.
+21 Repayments due to tax or regulatory events are permitted subject to the assessment by Labuan FSA that the Labuan Islamic bank was not in a position to anticipate the event at issuance.

-Features such as "dividend pushers" are prohibited.
-An instrument with a dividend pusher obliges the issuing Labuan bank to make a dividend/coupon payment on the instrument if it has made a payment on another (typically more junior) capital instrument or share.
+22 Features such as "dividend pushers" are prohibited.
+An instrument with a dividend pusher obliges the issuing Labuan Islamic bank to make a dividend/coupon payment on the instrument if it has made a payment on another (typically more junior) capital instrument or share.

-Any waived distributions/payments are non-cumulative i.e. are not required to, and must not, be made up by the Labuan bank at a later date.
+23 Any waived distributions/payments are non-cumulative i.e. are not required to, and must not, be made up by the Labuan Islamic bank at a later date.